w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 :::info Pure proxies were called anonymous proxies

 Pure proxies are not anonymous because they have an address that is spawned by a primary account acting as _any_ proxy.
-Even if the _any_ proxy changes, it is still possible to find who generated the _anonymous_ proxy by going backward using a block explorer.
+Even if _any_ proxy changes, it is still possible to find who generated the _anonymous_ proxy by going backward using a block explorer.
 There was thus the need to change the name of _anonymous_ proxy.
 People suggested _keyless accounts_ since they do not have a private key and are proxied accounts.
 However, multisig accounts are also keyless (but deterministic).